Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Symmetry restrictions

-An obvious relation between these symmetry-restricted 1RDM functional theories is that the a 1RDM functional theory of a group $\group$ is effectively contained in a 1RDM functional theory of a subgroup $\group'$ of $\group$, because potentials of symmetry $\group$ also belong to the subgroup $\group'$ by definition.
+An obvious relation between these symmetry-restricted 1RDM functional theories is that the 1RDM functional theory of a group $\group$ is effectively contained in the 1RDM functional theory of a subgroup $\group'$ of $\group$, because potentials of symmetry $\group$ also belong to the subgroup $\group'$ by definition.
 So ultimately the ``no-symmetry'' group contains all symmetry-restricted versions and coincides with the original universal 1RDM functional we started with (Sec.~\ref{sec:exactFuncs}).
 Hence, a functional for any subgroup $\group_k$ of a group $\group$ can be used as an exact functional for 1RDM functional theory of the group $\group$.
 Obviously, the converse does not hold, since $W^{\group}[\mat{\gamma}] \geq W^{\group_k}[\mat{\gamma}]$ for $v^{\group_k}$-representable 1RDMs and for all $\mat{\gamma} \notin \vGroupRDMs$ a strict inequality is expected: $W^{\group}[\mat{\gamma}] > W^{\group_k}[\mat{\gamma}]$.
 It is therefore not possible to derive general properties of the original universal functional~\eqref{eq:LevySearch} from these symmetry-restricted functionals.
-Also an attempt to combine the symmetry-restricted functionals by minimising over all of them \citep{Gritsenko2018} is of no avail, since the minimisation all systems belong to the ``no-symmetry'' group which is simply the Levy-constrained-search functional~\eqref{eq:LevySearch}
+Also an attempt to combine the symmetry-restricted functionals by minimising over all of them~\cite{Gritsenko2018} is of no avail, since any system belongs to the ``no-symmetry'' group, which is simply the Levy-constrained-search functional~\eqref{eq:LevySearch}

 From these considerations it should be clear that it is hard to make any exact statements on the usual exact Levy functional~\eqref{eq:LevySearch} based on symmetry.